SunShinewyf/dva-example/README.md

 ## Description
-the simple demo of dva
+the simple demo of dva and antd

 ## Install
 > npm install